-Behind the scenes environmental diplomacy and advice.
+Between the lines environmental diplomacy and critical thinking.
 Adaptively managed.

 In an age of megaphone diplomacy, one-line petitions, polarising campaigns and inflammatory media headlines, we risk losing track of communicating nuanced issues in public while eroding trust on maintaining dialogue in private as tribalism threatens to destabilise collaborative efforts.

 Thinking outside the narrative